Understanding the Differences Between a Full Home Warranty and an Inspection Warranty

 When it comes to protecting your home and the systems within it, warranties play a crucial role.
 Two common types are the full home warranty and the inspection warranty.
 While they may seem similar at first glance, there are several significant differences between them.
-Understanding these differences is essential for homeowners to make informed decisions about their coverage.
+Understanding the differences between a full home warranty and an inspection warranty can help you make informed decisions about protecting your investment.

 On the other hand, a full home warranty is not limited to elements included in a home inspection.
-It typically covers a wide range of systems and appliances within the home, some of which are not inspected as part of a standard home inspection, such as refrigerators, ceiling fans, door chimes, garbage disposals, and washers and dryers.
+It typically covers a wide range of systems and appliances within the home, some of which are not inspected as part of a standard home inspection, such as HVAC systems, Kitchen appliances( refrigerators), ceiling fans, door chimes, garbage disposals, Plumbing and electrical systems washers and dryers, and Water heaters.
 A full home warranty is designed to protect homeowners from unexpected repair costs by providing coverage for a broad array of items over a period of 12 months or more.

 Differences in Coverage Details